AI reading your files

 RAG stands for Retrieval-Augmented Generation.
+LLM means large language model.
 It means the LLM reads a document before answering your question.
 You ask a question.
 A search engine finds the right pages in your library.
 The pages get pasted into the model’s context.
 The model answers with those pages in front of it.
 This is how a chatbot can cite your company’s internal docs without being retrained.

 Knowledge turned on.
 The model now reads your documents before answering.